 Most of the modules can be combined to yield a huge variety of possible amplifier configurations.

 The big benefit of the modular approach is low risk of investment and evaluation.
-In case any module fails to deliver the performance or sound expected, this single module can be replaced or redesigned without affecting any of the other modules.
-The resulting amplifier can be configured an many ways and quickly reconfigured.
+In case any module fails to deliver the performance or sound expected, this single module can be replaced without affecting any of the other modules.
+This way, each of the amplifier modules can be perfected on its own.
+The whole amplifier can be configured an many ways and quickly be reconfigured.
+Different amplifier configurations may measure and sound differently and the amplifier can be configured to yield the best performance with little effort.